slowphil/texmacs-win-builder/README.md

 - Internet access (with large bandwidth, preferably)

 - Beyond the download times, the more cpu cores, the better.
 As an indication, with 250 Mb/s internet bandwith and 4-core cpu, the complete process takes ~30 min.
+If your internet connection is slower it can last several hours...

 ## Key files that drive the build process (where to look in case of problems)

 After unpacking [the released executable](https://github.com/slowphil/texmacs-win-builder/releases/download/0.94/texmacs-win-sdk-installer-0.94.7z.exe), the setup-tm-sdk.bat batch file is run.
-It will download and setup the build environment, open an MSys2 shell, fetch the current version of build-tm.sh script and run it (even if the released executable appears to be outdated, it somehow "updates itself").
+It will download and setup the build environment, open an MSys2 shell, fetch the current version of build-tm.sh script and run it (even if the released executable seems outdated, it "update itself" to the latest buiding script).

 build-tm.sh will